YongWookHa/swin-transformer-ocr/README.md

 ```

 ## Predict
-When your model finished training, you can use your model for prediction.
+When your model finishes training, you can use your model for prediction.

 ```bash
 python predict.py --setting <your_setting.yaml> --target <image_or_directory> --tokenizer <your_tokenizer_pkl> --checkpoint <saved_checkpoint>
 ```

-Enjoy the code.
+## Exporting to ONNX
+You can export your model to ONNX format.
+It's very easy thanks to pytorch-lightning.
+See the [related pytorch-lightning document](https://pytorch-lightning.readthedocs.io/en/stable/common/production_inference.html).

 ## Citations